HackMichael/Skills2022/README.md

 Working with Jenkins was new to me, but thanks to the simple installation and good interface, I easily managed to create a pipeline

 TASK 5
+Task name: Unit testing
+Task description: Create a unittest script in Python that asserts the output of all the functions in the given Python module.

 Here we need to wrote test.py to test our main.py.
 All files you can find in Task5 dictionary.